Family Immigration Lawyers

 - K3 Visa – Allows a U.S. citizen to sponsor their spouse in the U.S. while they are applying for their green card.

 - K4 Visa – Allows children (under the age of 21, unmarried) of K3 visa holder to stay in the United States while they apply for a green card.

-Whether you are looking for an immigration lawyer in Cleveland or U.S. immigration lawyers in Detroit-Dearborn, Columbus, Pittsburgh or Akron-Canton to assist you with your marriage green card, fiancé visa or other family immigration needs, contact Herman Legal Group at 1 (800) 808-4013.
+Whether you are looking for an immigration lawyer in Cleveland or U.S immigration lawyers in Detroit-Dearborn, Columbus, or Akron-Canton to assist you with your marriage green card, fiancé visa or other family immigration needs, call Herman Legal Group at 1 (800) 808-4013.
 Herman Legal Group is ready to help you manage the immigration process, reduce the stress, and maximize your opportunity for success.
 Contact us with marriage immigration questions or family immigration questions today.